Free-IAM/freeiam/CONTRIBUTING.md

 - Apply principles of Clean Code.
 - Include a clear description of _what_ you changed and _why_.
 - Link any related issues.
-- All pre-commit checks and tox test environments should pass.
+- All prek pre-commit checks and tox test environments should pass.

 ---